-Briefly describe how the Agency/Group/Organization was consulted.
+- Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Ongoing and regular contact as a member of the Urban County Joint Powers Agreement partnership.
 9 Agency/Group/Organization City of Petaluma Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homelessness Strategy Non-Homeless Special Needs Market Analysis Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Ongoing and regular contact and invited to provide Plan input through public meetings or direct communication.
-The Commission coordinates regularly with the City on the administration of housing programs.
+The Commission coordinates regularly with the City on the administration of housing programs and homeless services.
 The anticipated outcome of the consultation was to ensure continued coordination and to complement the City's 5-Year Consolidated Plan.
 10 Agency/Group/Organization Fair Housing Advocates of Northern California Agency/Group/Organization Type Service-Fair Housing What section of the Plan was addressed by Consultation?
 Fair Housing Services Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Fair Housing Advocates of Northern California is the CDBG funded Fair Housing provider for the Urban County.
-The agency has provided training on Fair Housing and consulted with the Commission on preparing the 2020 Assessment of Fair Housing.
-The anticipated outcome of the consultation was input on fair housing issues within the Urban County.
-11 Agency/Group/Organization Catholic Charities Agency/Group/Organization Type Services-homeless
+Fair Housing Advocates of Northern California (FHANC) is the CDBG funded Fair Housing provider for the Urban County.
+The agency has provided training on Fair Housing.
+FHANC's primary services involve fair housing counseling, investigation, and enforcement of fair housing for Sonoma County residents 11 Agency/Group/Organization Catholic Charities Agency/Group/Organization Type Services-homeless

 What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Ongoing and regular contact and invited to provide Plan input through public meetings or direct communication.
 Agency is recognized leader in providing homeless services in the Urban County.
 The anticipated outcome of the consultation was improved coordination with a regional homeless services provider.
-12 Agency/Group/Organization Agency/Group/Organization Type Committee on the Shelterless Services-homeless What section of the Plan was addressed by Consultation?
+12 Agency/Group/Organization Committee on the Shelterless Agency/Group/Organization Type Services-homeless What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+Ongoing and regular contact and invited to provide Plan input through public meetings or direct communication.
+Agency is recognized leader in providing homeless services in the Urban County.
+The anticipated outcome of the consultation was improved coordination with a regional homeless services provider.